Binoculars to Telescope

 To immediately pull myself back I remember our time on Earth is a blink of an eye.
 And I think back through my history and ours.
+The struggle, the good and bad, the joy!
 All the wonderous triumphs.
 And accepted defeats.
 That I don't even live in the best hemisphere for astronomy let alone all the city lights.

 The most expensive or most exotic of equipment takes a back seat to a great dark steady sky.
 The most open mind triumphs.

 Try your best and you will find astronomical glory always.

 *Nothing compares to the view (hopefully correct) with your eye.
 REAL starlight hitting your brain.
 Bino view every chance you get.

 For the Love of It